tyler-vb/RushBoTT-ros2_ws/README.md

 1) Download Docker Desktop: https://docs.docker.com/desktop/setup/install/windows-install/
 2) Get WSL on your system if you haven't already
 3) Clone this repository into WSL.
-One way you can do this is by opening the directory where you'd like to clone this repository in WSL, then typing
+One way you can do this is by opening the directory you'd like to clone this repository in, then typing
    ```
    git clone https://github.com/tyler-vb/RushBoTT-ros2_ws.git
    ```
 4) Install VS Code, then install the "Remote Explorer" extension
 5) In VS Code, press ctrl+shift+p and open "WSL: Connect to WSL" using the command prompt
-6) Open the cloned repository in VS Code WSL
+6) Open the cloned repository
-7) Once again, press ctrl+shift+p and open "Dev Containers: Reopen in Container" using the command prompt
+7) Press ctrl+shift+p again and open "Dev Containers: Reopen in Container" using the command prompt

 Congrats!
 You have successfully opened this repository in the RushBoTT ROS2 Container.
 You will know you were successful if you see "Dev Container: RushBoTT ROS2 Container" in the bottom left of your VS Code window.